bizubee/bizubee/README.md

-# Bizubee Syntax
+# Bizubee

-The philosophy behind Bizubee is to have a language that preserved javascript semantics, while simultaneously simplifying and extending the JS.
+The philosophy behind Bizubee is to have a language that preserved JavaScript semantics, while simultaneously simplifying and extending JS.
 Bizubee syntax is very much inspired by CoffeeScript though the semantics differ significanty.
-Here is a walk through the language
+Unlike CoffeeScript, the Bizubee compiler targets modern JavaScript (currently ES2015), since transpilers like Traceur can further transpile for support in legacy browsers.

+Additions and deviations from JS:

-##Significan Line Breaks
+## Line Breaks
-In JS line breaks are for all practical purposes ignored (it's more complicated), whereas in Bizubee, line breaks signify a new line unless they are found adjacent to binary operators and other special cases.
+In JS, line breaks are for all practical purposes ignored (it's more complicated), whereas in Bizubee, line breaks signify a new line unless they are found adjacent to binary operators and other special cases.
 This means semicolons are unnecessary, but still usable in Bizubee.
 So the following JS if statement
 ```js
 console.log("a is greater than b!");
 console.log("a is greater than b again!");